Monthly themes for leaders in manufacturing [Roadmap 2022]

 Secondly, what needs to be done by law when it comes to health and safety training?

-Perhaps management and leadership skills can be learned online for instance?
+Perhaps they can learn management and leadership skills online?

 Upskilling improves your productivity and opens up promotion opportunities.
 It’s also good for morale.
 Lastly, personal growth is a great way to maintain a culture of continuous improvement.

-Get your leadership team to reflect on how you identify future leaders in manufacturing at your company.
+Get your leadership team to reflect on how you identify future leaders in manufacturing.

 May: Mental Health & Hot-Dog Day